-However, if you have the money in your bank account, buying a house with cash might seem like the smart financial move.
-If you’re considering jumping into the market as a cash buyer, here are some things to think about.
+However, if you have the money in your bank account, buying a house with a cash offer might seem like the smart financial move.
+If you’re considering jumping into the real estate market as a cash buyer, here are some things to think about.

 Can You Buy A House With Cash?

-When we talk about buying a house with cash, we don’t mean literally – you won’t be showing up to closing with a suspicious briefcase full of $100 bills.
+When we talk about buying a house with cash, we don’t mean literally.

 A cash buyer is someone who is using their own funds to cover the full purchase price of the home, meaning they aren’t taking out a loan.
 These funds could come from savings, investments or the sale of another property.

 Buying a house “with cash” can benefit both the buyer and the seller with a faster closing process than with a mortgage loan.
-Paying in cash also forgoes interest and can mean lower closing costs.
+Paying in cash also means no interest and can mean lower closing costs.

 Pros Of Paying Cash For A House

-Cash Buyers Are Often More Attractive To Sellers
+Cash Home Buyers Are Often More Attractive To Sellers